normanpatrick/emacs-min/README.md

 - `ecb`
 - `ace-jump-mode`

-If you press one of those keys without the package being available, Emacs will raise a clear error instead of silently doing nothing.
+## Isolation

+This config stores its own runtime state locally:
+- `minimal-custom.el`
+- `recentf`
+- `history`
+- `ido.last`
+- `elpa/`

+Theme loading is local:
+- `themes/hc-zenburn-theme.el`

+Snippet loading is local:
+- `snippets/`
+- `vendor/yasnippet-20140911.312/snippets/`

+The normal startup path does not depend on `~/.emacs.d`.

+One optional exception exists in the Common Lisp module:
+- `lisp/lang-common-lisp.el` defaults to `~/.quicklisp/slime-helper.el` if that module is enabled

 ## How To Try It

-To test this config without replacing your main one:
+To test this config without replacing the main one:

 ```bash
 emacs -Q --load /path/to/minimal-config/init.el
 ```

-That starts Emacs with no normal init file and then loads this directory's config.
+The above starts Emacs loads this config.

-## Notes About Theme Loading

-This config now vendors `hc-zenburn` locally and loads it from:
-- `themes/hc-zenburn-theme.el`

-`yasnippet` is also vendored locally under:
-- `vendor/yasnippet-20140911.312/`

-That means `minimal-config/` no longer depends on the old sibling `elpa/` tree for theme or snippet loading.

 ## Optional Common Lisp

-Common Lisp support lives in `lisp/lang-common-lisp.el` and is off by default.
+Common Lisp support is available but disabled by default.

 To enable it, uncomment this line in `init.el`: